landscape crew close up of planting flowers

 If you, like so many other Floridians, are constantly looking for landscaping hacks to improve the health of your lawn, soil, or plants, then we’ve got good news for you – we’re about to change your life talking about something so beautiful, so functional, and so gosh-darn-appealing that you won’t know what hit you.

-That’s right, people, we’re talking about groundcover
+That’s right, people, we’re talking about groundcover.

 If you’ve never heard of groundcover before, that’s okay.
-Trust us, you’re not alone, and honestly, if we didn’t have over twenty years in the landscaping business, we might not have known about groundcover either.
+Trust us, you’re not alone, and honestly, if we didn’t have over twenty five years in the landscaping business, we might not have known about groundcover either.
 But luckily, we’ve got all kinds of groundcover knowledge and we’re happy to answer all of your groundcover questions.

 As you likely already know, growing thriving plants, trees, flowers, and a maintained landscape can be a challenge in Florida based on our heat, our humidity, our tropical climate, our random freezes during our mild winters, and of course, due to that season we all love to hate, hurricane season.